zkotti/zkotti.github.io/_pages/about.md

 I hold a BSc in Management Science and Technology from the aforementioned Department.
 As part of my undergraduate studies,
-I conducted an industrial internship at [isMOOD Data Technology Services](https://ismood.com/) working as a back-end developer.
+I conducted an industrial internship at [isMOOD Data Technology Services](https://ismood.com/) working on sentiment analysis algorithms.

-My research interests include machine learning and software engineering.
+My research interests include machine learning, recommender systems, and software engineering.